 About her Talks...

 Katie’s presentations are lively, engaging and fully-illustrated with PowerPoint.
-She has her own laptop but additional equipment (projector, suitable wall/screen) would be required.
+She has her own laptop and projector.
+A screen or clear wall is her only requirement.
 Whilst she does have an academic background, Katie feels very strongly about making history accessible for everyone and will therefore cater to a wide range of audiences.

 I charge a fixed fee of £50 for a one hour talk which also includes time for questions.
 I will travel to anywhere within Leicestershire, Warwickshire, Nottinghamshire, Derbyshire, Northamptonshire and Lincolnshire with mileage at 25p per mile outside a 15 mile radius of LE9 in Leicestershire.
 Train travel may also incur an additional fee.